Stable homotopy groups of spheres: From dimension 0 to 90: Associated graded objects

 \begin{ex} The $\C$-motivic stable homotopy group $\pi_{14,8} = \Z/2 \oplus \Z/2$ is a filtered object under the Adams filtration.
 The generators of this group are $\sigma^2$ and $\kappa$.
 The subgroup $F_5$ is zero, the subgroup $F_3 = F_4$ is generated by $\kappa$, and the subgroup $F_0 = F_1 = F_2$ is generated by $\sigma^2$ and $\kappa$. \end{ex}

 \begin{defn} Let $A$ be a filtered object.
 The associated graded object $\Gr A$ is

 \end{defn}

 If $a$ is an element of $\Gr A$, then we write $\{a\}$ for the set of elements of $A$ that are detected by $a$.
-In general, $\{a\}$ consists of more than one element of $A$, unless $a$ happens to have maximal filtration.
-More precisely, the element $a$ is a coset $\alpha + F_{i+1} A$ for some $\alpha$ in $A$, and $\{a\}$ is another name for this coset.
+In general, $\{a\}$ consists of more than one element of $A$, unless $a$ happens to have maximal filtration. \revv{In other words}, the element $a$ is a coset $\alpha + F_{i+1} A$ for some $\alpha$ in $A$, and $\{a\}$ is another name for this coset.
 In this situation, we say that $a$ detects $\alpha$.

 In this manuscript, the main example of a filtered object is a $\C$-motivic homotopy group $\pi_{p,q}$, equipped with its Adams filtration.

 \begin{ex} Consider the $\C$-motivic stable homotopy group $\pi_{14,8}$ with its Adams filtration, as described in Example \ref{ex:14,8-filtered}.
 The associated graded object is non-trivial only in degrees $2$ and $4$, and it is generated by $h_3^2$ and $d_0$ respectively. \end{ex}